Styyx1/Ruvaak-Readme/README.md

 - Draw 2 (Goes hand in hand with the equipment styles you can set up in XPMSE MCM)
 - Legacy (Race mod which lets you choose which racial power you want to use)
 - Lucien (If you set a supported nickname, he will call you by that)
-- Sovngarde Beckons (tinker with the settings as you like)
+- Sovngarde Beckons (tinker with the settings as you like but note that its stagger is completely removed and stagger settings do nothing now)
 - SkyUI
 - The Ultimate Dodge Mod (A config will get loaded upon start.
 You don't have to change anything there really)
 - I recommend to look at 'Breakable Equipment' to flag any lantern (one is found in the starting room) as unbreakable